Ewall24/CryptoClustering/README.md

  ##  Answer the following question:
         What is the impact of using fewer features to cluster the data using K-Means?
         The impact results in a reduction of noise as well as an improvement in the seperation of the 3 Visual components: segments,visualization, and the clustering performance.
+By comparing the clustering results from the orginal dataset along with the PCA-transformed data; the result ends up being a highlighted effect of the dimensionality reduction on the overall clustering process.